 The consequence of this discovery is that two people of the same age can have the same levels of a hormone in their system, but their bodies’ responses to the hormone can be very different.
-Studies have indicated response to an anti androgen therapy such as Propecia as a treatment for hair loss is greater among patients who are more androgen sensitive.
+Studies have indicated response to an anti androgen therapy, such as finasteride 1mg as a treatment for male pattern hair loss, is greater among patients who are more androgen sensitive.

 An Undiscovered Body Clock

-So, Propecia is an ideal way in which to combat the effects of DHT.
-However, older men are not necessarily more sensitive to DHT or to Propecia; it’s more likely that older men have been experiencing hair loss for a longer time than their younger counterparts, hence why they have more hair loss overall.
+So, finasteride 1mg is a clinically-proven way in which to combat the effects of DHT on male pattern baldness.
+However, older men are not necessarily more sensitive to DHT nor to finasteride 1mg; it’s more likely that older men have been experiencing thinning hair for a longer time than their younger counterparts, hence why they have more hair loss overall.

 On the other hand, it’s true that there does not seem to be a great deal of protection against hair loss as men age and testosterone levels fall.
 Low T levels may be due to an undiscovered genetic clock, but also because the androgen cells are able to produce the hormone inside themselves, even when the ‘endocrine’ hormones, those produced by the testes and adrenal gland, diminish.
 As long as the cell can produce DHT, and among those more sensitive to it and genetically predisposed, thinning will likely progress in the absence of a hair loss treatment plan.